Skip to main content

 Error Attribution

-Developers using the platform can specify error types and messages associated with failed nodes.
+Developers using the platform can specify error types and messages associated with failed nodes using the GanymedeException class.
 These are displayed on the status tag in the Run History table.
 Below is an example code snippet that would be placed within a node to raise an error:

 from ganymede_sdk.flow_runtime import GanymedeException